ZhangZhaoning/SQL-Projects/README.md

-# SQL-Projects
+# MySQL
-The projects I finished for the sponsor of my Master Program
+MySQL Projects

+This file contained the projects using MySQL that I did for previous internship and current Master of Science in Financial Engineering Program's practicum sponsor